gnunn-gitops/standards/folders.md

 </table>

-## Promoting Changes
+## Promoting Manifest Changes

-A key question in any gitops scenario is how to manage promotion of changes between different environments and clusters.
+A key question in any gitops scenario is how to manage promotion of changes in manifests between different environments and clusters.
 This process is heavily dependent on the structure and processes of the organization, however it is possible to define some basic characteristics that we are looking for as follows:

 * Since every overlay depends on the base manifests, every change in the manifests needs to flow through the environments in hierarchical order, i.e. (dev > test > prod).
 We do not want a change to a base flowing to all environments simultaneously.
-* To prevent changes in manifests flowing directly to environments, the state of environments and clusters needs to be pinned in git (i.e. revision or tag).
+* To prevent changes in manifests flowing directly to environments, the state of environments and clusters needs to be pinned in git (i.e. commit revision or tag).
 * Changes to environments/clusters can flow directly to the target environment. i.e. a direct change to the prod overlay can flow directly to prod without a promotion process.
-However given the structure of our repo these direct changes should be rare (i.e. prod specific secrets, etc)
+However given the structure of our repo these direct changes should be rare (i.e. prod specific secrets, etc) and limited to emergencies.

-As stated above, we need to tie specific environments to specific revisions so that changes in the repo can be promoted in a controlled manner following a proper SDLC process.
+So as stated above, we need to tie specific environments to specific revisions so that changes in the repo can be promoted in a controlled manner following a proper SDLC process.
 Both the various GitOps tools (ArgoCD, Flux, ACM, etc) and Kustomize support referencing specific commits in a repo, as a result there are various options we have for managing environment promotions.

 Note that using branches is implicit in these options but not discussed directly.
 As per the Why Not Branches section above, the intent is for short-lived branches to be created for revisions and merged back to trunk.
 So managing revisions is really about tracking the appropriate revision in trunk.

-#### Option 1 - Manage revisions in GitOps Tool
+#### Option 1 - Manage revisions in the GitOps Tool

 In this option we deploy each environment as an independent entity in the GitOps tool and tie each environment to a specific revision.
 So in ArgoCD, we would tie the application object for the Dev environment to one revision, the Test environment to another revision, etc.